everit-org/eosgi-dist-schema/README.md

 # eosgi-dist-schema

-Schema used in eosgi distribution packages.
+The schema used by the eosgi-maven-plugin to create eosgi distribution packages.